Mössbauer spectroscopy: Applications

-Among the drawbacks of the technique are the limited number of gamma ray sources and the requirement that samples be solid in order to eliminate the recoil of the nucleus.
-Mössbauer spectroscopy is unique in its sensitivity to subtle changes in the chemical environment of the nucleus including oxidation state changes, the effect of different ligands on a particular atom, and the magnetic environment of the sample.
+Among the technique's drawbacks are the limited number of gamma-ray sources and the requirement that samples be solid to eliminate the nucleus's recoil.
+Mössbauer spectroscopy is unique in its sensitivity to subtle changes in the nucleus's chemical environment, including changes in oxidation state, the effect of different ligands on a particular atom, and the magnetic environment of the sample.

-As an analytical tool Mössbauer spectroscopy has been especially useful in the field of geology for identifying the composition of iron-containing specimens including meteorites and moon rocks.
-In situ data collection of Mössbauer spectra has also been carried out on iron rich rocks on Mars.
+As an analytical tool, Mössbauer spectroscopy has been especially useful in the field of geology for identifying the composition of iron-containing specimens, including meteorites and Moon rocks.
+In situ data collection of Mössbauer spectra has also been carried out on iron-rich rocks on Mars.

 In another application, Mössbauer spectroscopy is used to characterize phase transformations in iron catalysts, e.g., those used for Fischer–Tropsch synthesis.
 While initially consisting of hematite (Fe2O3), these catalysts transform into a mixture of magnetite (Fe3O4) and several iron carbides.
-The formation of carbides appears to improve catalytic activity, but it can also lead to the mechanical break-up and attrition of the catalyst particles, which can cause difficulties in the final separation of catalyst from reaction products.
+The formation of carbides appears to improve catalytic activity, but it can also lead to the mechanical break-up and attrition of the catalyst particles, which can cause difficulties in the final separation of the catalyst from reaction products.

 Mössbauer spectroscopy has also been used to determine the relative concentration change in the oxidation state of antimony (Sb) during the selective oxidation of olefins.
 During calcination, all the Sb ions in an antimony-containing tin dioxide catalyst transform into the +5 oxidation state.
 Following the catalytic reaction, almost all Sb ions revert from the +5 to the +3 oxidation state.
 A significant change in the chemical environment surrounding the antimony nucleus occurs during the oxidation state change which can easily be monitored as an isomer shift in the Mössbauer spectrum.

 This technique has also been used to observe the second-order transverse Doppler effect predicted by the theory of relativity, because of very high energy resolution.

 Bioinorganic chemistry

-Mossbauer spectroscopy has been widely applied to bioinorganic chemistry, especially for the study of iron-containing proteins and enzymes.
+Mössbauer spectroscopy has been widely applied to bioinorganic chemistry, especially for the study of iron-containing proteins and enzymes.
 Often the technique is used to determine the oxidation state of iron.
 Examples of prominent iron-containing biomolecules are iron-sulfur proteins, ferritin, and hemes including the cytochromes.
 These studies are often supplemented by analysis of related model complexes.
 An area of particular interest is the characterization of intermediates involved in oxygen activation by iron proteins.

 Vibrational spectra of 57Fe-enriched biomolecules can be acquired using nuclear resonance vibrational spectroscopy (NRVS), in which the sample is scanned through a range of synchrotron-generated X-rays, centered at the Mössbauer absorbance frequency.
-Stokes and anti-Stokes peaks in the spectrum correspond to low frequency vibrations, many below 600 cm−1 with some below 100 cm−1.
+Stokes and anti-Stokes peaks in the spectrum correspond to low-frequency vibrations, many below 600 cm−1 with some below 100 cm−1.

+Gravitational astronomy

+The precision of measurement of the Mössbauer effect is such that a modified Mössbauer experiment has been considered as a way of detecting gravitational waves.